-For any holiday, Jason and I always love to give experiences rather than “things”, which is why we decided Disneyland tickets for Valentine’s Day was better than flowers, chocolate, or a steak dinner.
-Since we hadn’t been to Disneyland in over 5 years and one my best friends and her boyfriend (Alicia and Chris) are annual pass holders, we wanted to be shown the tips and tricks from the best.
+For any holiday, Jason and I always love to give experiences rather than “things”, which is why we decided Disneyland tickets for Valentine’s Day were better than flowers, chocolate, or a steak dinner.
+Since we hadn’t been to Disneyland in over 5 years and one of my best friends and her boyfriend (Alicia and Chris) are annual pass holders, we wanted to be shown the tips and tricks from the best.
 I mean, they even make and sell their own interchangeable ears for goodness sake!
 So thanks to Alicia and Chris, we are able to share the below Disneyland tips to make your next visit as smooth as ours was.

 1. Buy Tickets on Sale

 Now, not all of us can or want to be Annual Pass Holders.
 Maybe you’re only visiting or even if you are local, you just don’t have the time or desire to visit Disneyland more than once every few years.
 Thankfully for us, Alicia let me know that Disneyland is currently having a SoCal Residents Promotion and we jumped on the three-day park hopper for only $259 per person (a one-day park hopper is normally $219 in peak season so this was a steal!)
 Even if you’re not a SoCal resident, you can get discounted tickets from AAA if you are a member.